-4 Kenyans who had been arrested over embezzlement charges in South Sudan have finally been freed.
+4 Kenyans jailed in South Sudan finally freed

 They had been arrested in May 2015 and had been accused of defrauding the Juba government of Sh1.4 billion.

 They are expected to return home on Wednesday.